-The final mode of deformation is twisting, which measures the relative rotation of adjacent material frames.
-As with bending, twisting is computed only at interior nodes using both the material and reference frames of neighboring edges.
-The integrated twist at the $i$-th interior node is defined as
+\bl{Twisting Energy.} The final deformation mode is twisting, which measures the relative rotation between adjacent material frames.
+As with bending, twisting is evaluated only at interior nodes using the material and reference frames of neighboring edges.
+The integrated twist at interior node $i$ is defined as

-where $\beta^i$ represents the constant signed angle difference between the reference frames of consecutive edges.
-Finally, the twisting energy is
+where $\beta^i$ denotes the signed angle offset between the reference frames of consecutive edges.
+The twisting energy is then

 where $K_t$ is the twisting stiffness.